rrottmann/armbian-swaproot/README.md

 # Armbian Swaproot

-I like Armbian very much and use it often as small test box for tinkering with L inux.
+I like Armbian very much and use it often as small test box for tinkering with Linux.
-As I use my single board computers headless, I do not want to swap sdcards and r eflash images.
+As I use my single board computers headless, I do not want to swap sdcards and reflash images.

-Therefore I wrote small scripts that swap root filesystems that reside on an ext ra usb flash drive.
+Therefore I wrote small scripts that swap root filesystems that reside on an extra usb flash drive.

 ## License

 These scripts are released under the MIT License.

-Copyright 2018 Reiner Rottmann

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in th e Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subj ect to the following conditions:

-The above copyright notice and this permission notice shall be included in all c opies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLI ED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYR IGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WIT H THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Maturity and Caveats